 The WSU Counseling Services office offers free and confidential assistance to students with personal, social, and vocational problems.
-Stop by Lighty Student Services Building, Room 280, call 5-4511, or visit their website: http://counsel.wsu.edu/.
+Stop by the Washington Building, NE Washington St., call 5-4511, or visit their website: http://counsel.wsu.edu/.
 If you have a crisis situation after regular office hours, call: (509) 335-2159.